 It could be that the film could have had some better editing all through, as it possibly does seem like two kinds of horror films cut together halfway through.
 While I am a fan of Hammer horror movies, the occult in horror, and more subtle psychological modern horror as well perhaps it could have chosen to be more one than both in the one film. this said, I have only watched it once, and in the last half hour I had many thoughts and feelings as the film reached its climax.
 It could be that it really is best the way it has been directed and editing all the way through.
 It certainly is a very affecting, emotionally intense modern horror and a real experience.
 I will have to watch it again soon I feel, even though I know that will have to be in the right state of mind for it.

-James Parsons is author of the horror novel Northern Souls available now from all good bookshops and online in paperback and ebook.
-He has also published two SF novels -Orbital Kin, Minerva Century also available now.
+James Parsons is a horror/scifi author- his debut horror novel Northern Souls is available now from all good bookshops in paperback/ebook.
+His two SF novels Orbital Kin & Minerva Century are also available now.